The Commonplace

 Claims (22)

 Within the next five years, AI will become an embedded, augmentative co‑pilot across software development and adjacent tech professions, shifting daily work from manual, task‑level activities to higher‑order, idea‑driven collaboration with intelligent systems.
-Developer Productivity mixed medium degree of AI embedding in developer workflows and shift in task composition from routine/manual tasks to higher‑order collaborative activities
+Developer Productivity mixed degree of AI embedding in developer workflows and shift in task composition from routine/manual tasks to higher‑order collaborative activities

 0.05

 AI‑driven assistants will be embedded in IDEs, design tools, project‑management platforms, and CI/CD pipelines.
-Adoption Rate positive medium presence and extent of AI integrations in developer tooling (IDE, design, PM, CI/CD)
+Adoption Rate positive presence and extent of AI integrations in developer tooling (IDE, design, PM, CI/CD)

 0.05

 Tasks that are routine, repetitive, or pattern‑based (e.g., boilerplate coding, refactoring, unit test generation, some accessibility fixes) will be increasingly automated by AI.
-Automation Exposure negative high rate of automation for routine software development tasks (proportion of such tasks performed by AI)
+Automation Exposure negative rate of automation for routine software development tasks (proportion of such tasks performed by AI)

 0.09

 Autonomous code generation, refactoring, test creation, and automated security linting will become common capabilities of the AI co‑pilot.
-Adoption Rate positive medium prevalence of autonomous capabilities in developer‑facing AI (code generation, refactoring, test creation, security linting)
+Adoption Rate positive prevalence of autonomous capabilities in developer‑facing AI (code generation, refactoring, test creation, security linting)

 0.05

 AI will assist with design through adaptive interfaces, automated usability testing, and rapid prototype generation.
-Creativity positive medium extent of AI usage in design tasks (adaptive UI changes, automated usability testing outcomes, prototype generation frequency)
+Creativity positive extent of AI usage in design tasks (adaptive UI changes, automated usability testing outcomes, prototype generation frequency)

 0.05

 Practitioners will shift focus toward problem framing, architecture, system‑level reasoning, domain expertise, human‑centered design, and ethics as AI handles more routine tasks.
-Task Allocation positive medium change in time allocation and job task composition for tech practitioners (proportion of time spent on higher‑order vs routine tasks)
+Task Allocation positive change in time allocation and job task composition for tech practitioners (proportion of time spent on higher‑order vs routine tasks)

 0.05

 Demand will grow for skills complementary to AI: prompt‑engineering‑like skills, validation/verification, interpretability, governance, and stakeholder communication.
-Skill Acquisition positive medium demand for specific complementary skills (job postings, hiring rates for validation/interpretability/governance roles)
+Skill Acquisition positive demand for specific complementary skills (job postings, hiring rates for validation/interpretability/governance roles)

 0.05

 AI will change how teams coordinate (automated status summaries, intelligent task routing, synthesis of asynchronous work), potentially speeding product cycles.
-Team Performance positive medium product cycle length / time‑to‑release and team coordination metrics (frequency of status updates, task routing efficiency)
+Team Performance positive product cycle length / time‑to‑release and team coordination metrics (frequency of status updates, task routing efficiency)

 0.05

 Adoption will be heterogeneous: larger firms and well‑resourced teams will capture more gains earlier, producing competitive advantages.
-Market Structure negative medium heterogeneity in productivity gains and market advantage by firm size/resource level (productivity differential, market share changes)
+Market Structure negative heterogeneity in productivity gains and market advantage by firm size/resource level (productivity differential, market share changes)

 0.05

 Personalized, continuous learning through AI tutors and on‑the‑job assistants will lower some training frictions but raise the returns to upskilling.
-Training Effectiveness positive medium training frictions (time/cost to skill acquisition) and returns to upskilling (wage/placement improvements)
+Training Effectiveness positive training frictions (time/cost to skill acquisition) and returns to upskilling (wage/placement improvements)

 0.05

 Increasing AI autonomy magnifies ethical, safety, and value‑alignment concerns; robust human oversight and institutional governance are required.
-Ai Safety And Ethics positive high need/extent of human oversight and governance mechanisms (existence and strength of governance frameworks, audit processes)
+Ai Safety And Ethics positive need/extent of human oversight and governance mechanisms (existence and strength of governance frameworks, audit processes)

 0.09

 Overall, AI will be augmentative: many roles will transform rather than disappear; transition costs and task reallocation are the primary labor‑market challenges.
-Employment mixed medium net employment changes in tech occupations and incidence of role transformation versus outright job loss
+Employment mixed net employment changes in tech occupations and incidence of role transformation versus outright job loss

 0.05

 Short‑ to medium‑term productivity gains in software and digital‑product development are likely, lowering per‑unit development costs and accelerating release cycles.
-Developer Productivity positive medium productivity metrics (output per developer, per‑unit development cost, release frequency)
+Developer Productivity positive productivity metrics (output per developer, per‑unit development cost, release frequency)

 0.05

 Measuring these productivity gains will be challenging because quality improvements, faster iteration, and creative outputs are harder to price/observe than lines of code.
-Research Productivity null_result high observability and measurability of productivity gains (availability of suitable metrics for quality/creativity/iteration speed)
+Research Productivity null_result observability and measurability of productivity gains (availability of suitable metrics for quality/creativity/iteration speed)

 0.09

 Task reallocation: demand will fall for routine, automatable tasks and rise for complementary, cognitive, and governance tasks.
-Task Allocation mixed medium changes in occupational task demand (decline in postings/roles for routine tasks, increase for governance/cognitive tasks)
+Task Allocation mixed changes in occupational task demand (decline in postings/roles for routine tasks, increase for governance/cognitive tasks)

 0.05

 Likely increase in the skill premium for workers who can coordinate with and supervise AI (architecture, ethics, systems thinking), creating upward pressure on wages for those skill sets.
-Wages positive medium wage changes by skill type (skill premium increase for AI‑complementary skills)
+Wages positive wage changes by skill type (skill premium increase for AI‑complementary skills)

 0.05

 In the near term, displacement risks concentrate on junior or highly routine roles; mobility and retraining will determine realized unemployment impacts.
-Job Displacement negative medium employment outcomes for junior/highly routine roles (displacement rates, unemployment, reemployment rates after retraining)
+Job Displacement negative employment outcomes for junior/highly routine roles (displacement rates, unemployment, reemployment rates after retraining)

 0.05

 Adoption complementarities (AI tools + developer skill + organizational processes) favor larger incumbents and well‑funded firms, possibly increasing concentration in tech sectors.
-Market Structure negative medium market concentration measures (market share, concentration ratios) and differential adoption rates by firm size
+Market Structure negative market concentration measures (market share, concentration ratios) and differential adoption rates by firm size

 0.05

 Returns to AI investments may exhibit increasing returns to scale, reinforcing winner‑take‑most dynamics unless offset by platformization or open‑source diffusion.
-Market Structure negative low return on AI investment by firm size (evidence of increasing returns to scale) and resulting market dynamics
+Market Structure negative return on AI investment by firm size (evidence of increasing returns to scale) and resulting market dynamics

 0.03

 Firms and governments should invest in continuous training, certification for AI‑augmented skills, and transition assistance to mitigate frictions.
-Governance And Regulation positive medium policy uptake and effectiveness (training participation rates, certification prevalence, mitigation of displacement effects)
+Governance And Regulation positive policy uptake and effectiveness (training participation rates, certification prevalence, mitigation of displacement effects)

 0.05

 Standards and governance frameworks (for model auditability, security, and alignment) will become economic infrastructure influencing adoption costs and market trust.
-Governance And Regulation positive high existence and adoption of standards/governance frameworks and their effect on AI tool adoption and market trust
+Governance And Regulation positive existence and adoption of standards/governance frameworks and their effect on AI tool adoption and market trust

 0.09

 Research priorities include empirical measurement of task‑level automation rates, firm and industry productivity effects, wage impacts across occupations, and diffusion patterns.
-Research Productivity null_result high future empirical research outputs on automation rates, productivity, wage impacts, and diffusion
+Research Productivity null_result future empirical research outputs on automation rates, productivity, wage impacts, and diffusion

 0.09